-The Executive Administrator and Board of Trustees State Treasurer, in consultation with the Board of Trustees, may adopt rules to implement Parts 2, 3, 4, and 5 of this Article.
-The Executive Administrator and Board of Trustees State Treasurer shall provide to all employing units, all health benefit representatives, the oversight team provided for in G.S.
-135-43.3, all relevant health care providers affected by a rule, and to any other persons requesting a written description and approved by the Executive Administrator and Board of Trustees State Treasurer written notice and an opportunity to comment not later than 30 days prior to adopting, amending, or rescinding a rule, unless immediate adoption of the rule without notice is necessary in order to fully effectuate the purpose of the rule.
-Rules of the Board of Trustees shall remain in effect until amended or repealed by the Executive Administrator and Board of Trustees.
+Executive Administrator and Board of Trustees State Treasurer shall provide to all employing 1 2 units, all health benefit representatives, the oversight team provided for in G.S.
+135-43.3, all 3 relevant health care providers affected by a rule, and to any other persons requesting a written 4 description and approved by the Executive Administrator and Board of Trustees State Treasurer 5 written notice and an opportunity to comment not later than 30 days prior to adopting, amending, or rescinding a rule, unless immediate adoption of the rule without notice is 6 7 necessary in order to fully effectuate the purpose of the rule.
+Rules of the Board of Trustees 8 shall remain in effect until amended or repealed by the Executive Administrator and Board of 9 Trustees.
 State Treasurer.
-The Executive Administrator and Board of Trustees State Treasurer shall provide a written description of the rules adopted under this section to all employing units, all health benefit representatives, the oversight team provided for in G.S.
-135-43.3, all relevant health care providers affected by a rule, and to any other persons requesting a written description and approved by the Executive Administrator and Board of Trustees State Treasurer on a timely basis.
-Rules adopted by the Executive Administrator and Board of Trustees State Treasurer to implement this Article are not subject to Article 2A of Chapter 150B of the General Statutes.
+The Executive Administrator and Board of Trustees State Treasurer 10 shall provide a written description of the rules adopted under this section to all employing units, 11 all health benefit representatives, the oversight team provided for in G.S.
+135-43.3, all relevant health care providers affected by a rule, and to any other persons requesting a written 12 13 description and approved by the Executive Administrator and Board of Trustees State Treasurer 14 on a timely basis.
+Rules adopted by the Executive Administrator and Board of Trustees State Treasurer to implement this Article are not subject to Article 2A of Chapter 150B of the 15 16 General Statutes.

 "§ 135-48.27.
-Reports to the General Assembly.
+Reports to the General Assembly; General Assembly access to information.

 The In addition to the reports required by G.S.
 135-48.22(d), the State Treasurer, the Executive Administrator Administrator, and Board of Trustees shall report to the General Assembly at such times and in such forms as shall be designated by the Committee on Employee Hospital and Medical Benefits.the President Pro Tempore of the Senate and the Speaker of the House of Representatives.
+Employees of the Legislative Services Commission designated by the Legislative Services Officer (i) shall have access to all records related to the Plan of the State Treasurer, the Board of Trustees, the Executive Administrator, the Claims Processor, and the Plan and (ii) shall be entitled to attend all meetings, including executive sessions, of the Board of Trustees.